KF-Art/Sierra-Dark-Fluxbox/README.md

 ![preview1](preview1.png?raw=true)

 ![preview2](preview2.png?raw=true)
-Note that the composition is from Jonaburg's Picom fork (Yes I'm using Plasma with Fluxbox, which may appear a strange combination).
+Note that the composition is from <a href="https://github.com/jonaburg/picom">Jonaburg's Picom fork</a> (Yes I'm using Plasma with Fluxbox, which may appear a strange combination but it's nice for me).

 <H1>Installation</H1>